David A. Kenny

 Absolute Fit Index

 An absolute measure of fit presumes that the best fitting model has a fit of zero.
 The measure of fit then determines how far the model is from perfect fit.
-These measures of fit are really a “badness” measure of fit in that the bigger the index, the worse the fit is.
+These measures of fit are typically “badness” measure of fit in that the bigger the index, the worse the fit is.

 Comparative Fit Index